 The prosecutors, who are lawyers, make the final decision on what cases get filed.
-What we can sometimes do is first get to the police and talk to them and give them evidence that might be relevant to their case.
+We can sometimes get to the police and talk to them and give them evidence that might be relevant to their case.

 Attorney Acts as a Buffer Between You and Police

-So, your attorney in this pre-filling situation in the San Fernando Valley basically acts as a buffer between you and the police.
+You've got your attorney who will talk to them, pass information for you, pass the info along and ask questions.
+So, in this pre-filling situation in the San Fernando Valley, your attorney acts as a buffer between you and the police.

 Negotiation with Filing Deputies

-Those are the prosecutors who receive the information from the police and then they make a decision.
-Sometimes they get that information days or even weeks before your court date.
+All of the San Fernando Valley courts, Van Nuys, San Fernando courthouse, Burbank, Glendale, and Pasadena have what they call filing deputies.
+Those are the prosecutors who receive the information from the police, and then they decide.
+Sometimes they get that information day or even weeks before your court date.

-They make a decision and file the case and we can see it in the computer.
+They decide and file the case, and we can see it on the computer.
 We can call the District Attorney or City Attorney.
-They can look your name up with your date of birth, then give us the case number and tell us the case that was filed against you.
+They can look your name up with your date of birth, then give us the case number and tell us the case filed against you.

-Other times, especially during these difficult unprecedented times, they're holding onto cases and they're bringing them in especially in big felony cases, the day of the court.
+Other times, especially during these unprecedented problematic times, they're holding onto cases, and they're bringing them in, especially in significant felony cases, the day of the court.